Techniques to Break Dormancy

 Grafting is the union of the stems of two plants to grow as one.
 There are several kinds of grafting; which method to use depends on the age and type of plants involved.

 Whip and tongue grafting—This method is often used for stems ¼-inch to ½-inch in diameter.
 The scion and rootstock are usually of the same diameter.
 This graft provides excellent cambial contact and heals quickly.
 Make a sloping cut 1-inch to 2½-inches long at the top of the rootstock and a matching cut on the bottom of the scion.
 On the cut surface, slice downward into the stock and up into the scion, so the pieces will interlock when brought together.
-Fit the pieces together such that the cambium matches on at least one side, and then wrap and tie or wax the graft union (Figure 13–21a and Figure 13–21b ).
+Fit the pieces together such that the cambium matches on at least one side, and then wrap and tie or wax the graft union (Figure 13–21).

-Cleft grafting—Cleft grafting is one of oldest and most widely used methods of grafting.
+Cleft grafting—Cleft grafting is one of the oldest and most widely used methods of grafting.
 The two most common circumstances when one would use this technique are (1) when creating a weeping ornamental tree and (2) when upgrading an older cultivar of a fruit tree to a newer, improved one while maintaining the existing root system.
 Cleft grafting is best done in early spring when the buds on the stock plant are beginning to swell but before active growth has begun.
 The scions, however, must be fully dormant.
-Collect scion wood ⅜ to ⅝-inch in diameter during the dormant season and refrigerate until needed.
+Collect scion wood ⅜ to ⅝ inch in diameter during the dormant season and refrigerate it until needed.

 Cut the limbs to be reworked at a right angle to the main axis of the branch.
 Use a heavy knife to split the branch, making a 2-inch vertical cut through the center of the stub to be grafted.
 Be careful not to tear the bark.
 Keep this cut wedged apart.
 Prepare two scion pieces 3 to 5 inches long; cut the lower end of each scion piece into a wedge.
 Insert the scions at the outer edges of the cut in the stock.
 Tilt the top of the scion slightly outward and the bottom slightly inward to be sure the cambial layers of the scion and stock touch.
 Remove the wedge propping the slit open, and cover all cut surfaces with grafting wax (Figure 13–22).
 If both scions grow, one can be removed later.